11 Steps to Becoming a Diplomatic Security Service Special Agent

 When can I take the DSSAT?

-You have six months from the time you submit your application to schedule and take the DSSAT.
-If you have not taken the DSSAT within six months of submitting the Eligibility Verification Form, you must restart the application process from the beginning.
+You have six months from the time you submit your eligibility form to submit your application, schedule and take the DSSAT.
+If you have not submitted your application and taken the DSSAT within six months of submitting the Eligibility Verification Form, you must restart the application process from the beginning.

 Where can I take the DSSAT?